-The state intends to award the top 10 scoring proposals.
+The state intends to award top scoring proposals until funding is exhausted.

 Funding may be available for two additional years contingent upon a sufficient appropriation and satisfactory progress of the grantee in the preceding grant period.

 A minimum of 20 percent of the proposed budget must be designated for the costs associated with College Board sponsored training.